sl-81/MyMeds/README.md

 *Designed for people with multiple medications and conditions so that they can quickly access their medical information.
 Also useful if one person has to manage medications for the whole family.*

 *Upon launching the app, the user will be able to view a list of people stored in the app and has the option to view a patient or add a new patient.
-If a patient is selected, user can view their age, conditions and there will be an option to view their medications and user may select it to display all the medications for that patient.*
+If a patient is selected, user can view their age (auto-updates upon launching app), conditions and there will be an option to view their medications and user may select it to display all the medications for that patient.*

 ## User Stories:
 - As a user, I want to be able to add a person with their name and birthday as identifier